Skip to content

 Troubleshooting

---beads-dir ...: no .beads/ directory found — the path exists but isn’t a rig root.
-Point --beads-dir at a directory whose .beads/ subdirectory contains <name>.db, or at the .beads/ directory itself.
+--project-dir ...: no .beads/ directory found — the path exists but isn’t a project root.
+Point --project-dir at a directory whose .beads/ subdirectory contains <name>.db, or at the .beads/ directory itself.

---beads-dir and --dolt-url are mutually exclusive — pass exactly one.
+--project-dir and --dolt-url are mutually exclusive — pass exactly one work source. --beads-url is an alias for --dolt-url, so it is also mutually exclusive with --project-dir.
 The two modes select different adaptor implementations; Gemba doesn’t mix them.

 Board shows a “degraded” banner — the adaptor is reachable but returned an adaptor_degraded error.
 For Mode A this is usually bd missing from PATH or the rig being mid-bd dolt pull; for Mode B it means the Dolt server answered but the read failed (check gt dolt status).